FAIR-Chem/fairchem/src/fairchem/data/oc/README.md

 **Note**

-OC20 was generated with an older version of the bulks (https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/bulk_db_nelems_2020may12.pkl (MD5 checksum: `b87281d01a2006586fa719a1d2ee2682`), which has 50 duplicated bulk entry that is now removed in the latest version.

-and an older version of the adsorbates (https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/adsorbate_db_2020may12.pkl, MD5 checksum: `6c553a7c2009e11612c247ffb813fd74`)), which contains an inconsistency that is fixed in the latest version.
+OC20 was generated with an older version of the bulks (https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/bulk_db_nelems_2020may12.pkl (MD5 checksum: `b87281d01a2006586fa719a1d2ee2682`), which has 50 duplicated bulk entries that are now removed in the latest version, and an older version of the adsorbates (https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/adsorbate_db_2020may12.pkl, MD5 checksum: `6c553a7c2009e11612c247ffb813fd74`), which contains an inconsistency that is fixed in the latest version.

 ### Deduplicating redundant input systems